 Whatever kind of doctor you want to be you will always carry with you what a former colleague of mine refers to as your 'ethical shadow'.

 If you need help or advice with a medico-legal or ethical issue that has arisen from seeing patients during your course, you can call our 24-hour freephone advisory helpline on 0800 716 646.

 Ethical decision making, Dr Louise Dale, June 2013.

 Ethics and law for medical students: the core curriculum, Tony Hope, Journal of Medical Ethics 1998;24:147-148.

-This guidance was correct at publication 27/11/2013.
-It is intended as general guidance for members only.
+This page was correct at publication on 27/11/2013.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.